Skip to Content

 Most providers are gamifying personality assessments and soft skills evaluations.
 While these might be more engaging, they're not measuring what actually predicts job performance.
 Personality tests have low predictive validity, regardless of how you dress them up.

 Cognitive ability is the #1 predictor of job performance.
-Most providers ignore this for flashy personality games.
+Most providers ignore this in favour of flashy personality games.

 The research on game-based personality assessment is frankly disappointing.
 Attempts to measure traits like "teamwork" or "leadership potential" through games have consistently failed to produce reliable, valid results.
 You end up with assessments that look impressive but don't actually help you hire better.